stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/database/databases/index.md

 <tr id="parameter-ifExists">
     <td><CopyableCode code="ifExists" /></td>
     <td><code>boolean</code></td>
-    <td>Query parameter that specifies how to handle the request for a resource that does not exist: - `true`: The endpoint does not throw an error if the resource does not exist.
-It returns a 200 success response, but does not take any action on the resource. - `false`: The endpoint throws an error if the resource doesn't exist. (example: true, default: false)</td>
+    <td>Query parameter that specifies how to handle the request for a resource that does not exist: - <code>true</code>: The endpoint does not throw an error if the resource does not exist.
+It returns a 200 success response, but does not take any action on the resource. - <code>false</code>: The endpoint throws an error if the resource doesn't exist.</td>
 </tr>
 <tr id="parameter-ignore_edition_check">
     <td><CopyableCode code="ignore_edition_check" /></td>
     <td><code>boolean</code></td>
     <td>Whether to allow replicating data to accounts on lower editions.
-Default: `true`.
-For more information, see the <a> ALTER DATABASE</a> reference.</td>
+Default: <code>true</code>.
+For more information, see the <a href="https://docs.snowflake.com/en/sql-reference/sql/alter-database"> ALTER DATABASE</a> reference.</td>
 </tr>
 <tr id="parameter-kind">
     <td><CopyableCode code="kind" /></td>
     <td><code>string</code></td>
     <td>Type of database to create.
-Currently, Snowflake supports only `transient` and `permanent` (also represented by the empty string).</td>
+Currently, Snowflake supports only <code>transient</code> and <code>permanent</code> (also represented by the empty string).</td>
 </tr>
 <tr id="parameter-like">
     <td><CopyableCode code="like" /></td>
     <td><code>string</code></td>
     <td>Query parameter to filter the command output by resource name.
-Uses case-insensitive pattern matching, with support for SQL wildcard characters. (example: test_%)</td>
+Uses case-insensitive pattern matching, with support for SQL wildcard characters.</td>
 </tr>
 <tr id="parameter-restrict">
     <td><CopyableCode code="restrict" /></td>
     <td><code>boolean</code></td>
-    <td>Whether to drop the database if foreign keys exist that reference any tables in the database. - `true`: Return a warning about existing foreign key references and don't drop the database. - `false`: Drop the database and all objects in the database, including tables with primary or unique keys that are referenced by foreign keys in other tables. (default: false)</td>
+    <td>Whether to drop the database if foreign keys exist that reference any tables in the database. - <code>true</code>: Return a warning about existing foreign key references and don't drop the database. - <code>false</code>: Drop the database and all objects in the database, including tables with primary or unique keys that are referenced by foreign keys in other tables.</td>
 </tr>
 <tr id="parameter-share">
     <td><CopyableCode code="share" /></td>